-- by Junjie LiIn this update, we will bring you what’s the latest with Teams app development using Teams Toolkit for Visual Studio Code.
-The post Teams Toolkit for Visual Studio Code update – March 2023 appeared first on Microsoft […]
+- by Junjie LiWe're excited to bring you an array of new features to make your Microsoft Teams app development experience even better.
+The post Teams Toolkit for Visual Studio Code update – November 2023 appeared first on Microsoft 365 […]

 This is a personal weblog.
 This weblog does not represent the thoughts, intentions, plans or strategies of my employer or clients, past, present or future.
 It is solely my opinion.

 All images and proprietary logos are (c) as all banners images from their owners in www.pexels.com